Noëlle Châtelet

-Noëlle Châtelet (/fr/); born 16 October 1944 as Noëlle Jospin) is a French writer and lecturer at the Paris Descartes University in the humanities.
+Noëlle Châtelet (/fr/); born Noëlle Jospin, 16 October 1944) is a French writer and lecturer in the humanities at the Paris Descartes University (Paris V).
 She is the author of essays, collections of short stories and novels translated into several languages.

 Life and career

-Noëlle Châtelet obtained her PhD at Paris 8 University with a thesis in sociology titled 'The Culinary Melee: Images and Institutions' about psychosocial and cultural aspects of eating disorders in young women.

-She was director of the French Institute of Florence, Italy, from 1989 to 1991, and since 2003 is the vice-president of the Society of Men of Letters of France.
+Noëlle Châtelet obtained her PhD under Gilles Deleuze in 1976 at the University of Paris VIII with a thesis in sociology titled Le Corps à corps culinaire: images et institutions [The Culinary Melee: Images and Institutions] about psychosocial and cultural aspects of eating disorders in young women.
+She was director of the French Institute of Florence, Italy, from 1989 to 1991.
+Since 2003, she has been the vice-president of the Society of Men of Letters of France.

-She also participated as an actress in numerous works for television and film until 1987.
+She has also participated as an actress in numerous works for television and film until 1987.

 She is the widow of the philosopher François Châtelet.
 She is the sister of Lionel Jospin.